Is Strength Training Good for Building Muscle?

 Hypertrophy training is simply training designed to make your muscles bigger (muscle hypertrophy).
 Some people use the term “bodybuilding” to mean the same thing.
 However, bodybuilding usually involves a focus on aesthetics and leanness as well as muscle size.
 Hypertrophy training is indeed what bodybuilders use to gain muscle size, but it can be used for all manner of goals:

-• A powerlifter might alternate between hypertrophy training (to get bigger) and strength training (to get stronger for his size).
+- A powerlifter might alternate between hypertrophy training (to get bigger and stronger) and strength training (to get stronger for his size).

 Hypertrophy training usually involves doing 6–12 reps per set, which causes your muscle fibres to adapt by becoming bigger.
 It’s quite common for hypertrophy programs to dip as low as 4 reps per set and fly as high as 20 reps per set, but the main emphasis tends to be in the “moderate” 6–12 rep range.